nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-04-28-im-luke-skywalker-according-to-the-star-wars-personality-test/index.md

 ---
 title: I'm Luke Skywalker according to the Star Wars personality test.
-description: "Discover your Star Wars personality with a fun test!
+description: Discover your Star Wars personality with a fun test!
 Join me as I share my surprising results and thoughts on being Luke Skywalker.
-May the Force be with you!"
+May the Force be with you!
 date: 2007-04-28
 creator: Martin Hinshelwood
 id: "409"